amoghadishesha/Custom-GPT2/README.md

 ## Run the code (training and Prediction)
 * python main.py

+## To run with trained weights:
+1. Download weights from google drive (check trained_weights readme) and save it in the the trained_weights folder
+2. Then run :
+ * python main.py -wtr

  The folder structure is as follows:
 - Working Directorty
   - datasets